varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

             specific options and may be platform specific.
 Available jails are:

-            * -j solaris
+            -j solaris
                 Reduce privileges(5) for varnishd and sub-process to the minimally required set.
 Only available on platforms which have the setppriv(2) call.

-            * -j unix[,user=<user>][,ccgroup=<group>]
+            -j <unix[,user=`user`][,ccgroup=`group`]>

-              Default on all other platforms if `varnishd` is either started with an effective uid of 0 (e.g. as root) or as user ``varnish``.
+                Default on all other platforms if `varnishd` is either started with an fe
+                as user ``varnish``.

                 With the ``unix`` jail technology activated, varnish will switch to an alternative user for subprocesses and change the effective uid of the master process whenever possible.

-              The optional `user` argument specifies which alternative user to use.
+                The optional `user` argument specifies which
+                alternative user to use.
 It defauls to ``varnish``

                 The optional `ccgroup` argument specifies a group to add to varnish subprocesses requiring access to a c-compiler.
 There is no default.

-            * -j none
+            -j none
                 last resort jail choice: With jail technology ``none``, varnish will run all processes with the privileges it was started with.

--l shl[,free[,fill]]
+-l <shl[,free[,fill]]>
             Specifies size of shmlog file. shl is the store for the shared memory log records [80M], free is the store for other allocations [1M] and fill determines how the log is [+].
             Scaling suffixes like 'k', 'M' can be used up to (E)xabytes.
 Default is 80 Megabytes.

--M address:port
+-M <address:port>
             Connect to this port and offer the command line interface.
             Think of it as a reverse shell.
 When running with -M and there is no backend defined the child process (the cache) will not start